GENERAL TERMS AND CONDITIONS OF TRADE

 FEV is not liable if the Customer has culpably contributed to causing the damage.

-The Customer recognises that the protected object contains non-public information which FEV has obtained on the basis of its benchmark examinations and that FEV has a strong interest in confidentiality of the benchmark product as disclosure of the benchmark product could significantly impair the business model of FEV which offers the protected object to multiple potential buyers.
+The Customer recognises that the protected object contains non-public information which FEV has obtained its benchmark examinations and that FEV has a strong interest in confidentiality of the benchmark product as disclosure of the benchmark product could significantly impair the business model of FEV which offers the protected object to multiple potential buyers.
 The Customer is bound by confidentiality of the benchmark product.
 The Customer shall protect the benchmark product with the same care as its own confidential and/or proprietary information and with no less than a reasonable level of care.

-The Customer shall maintain the confidentiality of all information communicated to the same in connection with the ordering of benchmark products and marked or otherwise identifiable as confidential for example on the basis of its content and this applies in particular to business and trade secrets.
+The Customer shall maintain the confidentiality of all information communicated to the same in connection with the ordering of benchmark products and marked or otherwise identifiable as confidential for example its content and this applies in particular to business and trade secrets.
 It does not apply if information: (i) is or becomes public knowledge without this resulting from a breach of this confidentiality provision; (ii) is already in the possession of the Customer at the time of its disclosure and the Customer has an obligation to anyone to maintain the confidentiality of such information; (iii) becomes known to the Customer from a source other than FEV after its disclosure and/or (iv) is generated independently by the Customer.
-The Customer must impose corresponding confidentiality obligations on employees of the same who come into contact with confidential information from FEV.
+The Customer must impose corresponding confidentiality obligations on employees of the same who confidential information from FEV.

 Applicable law, place of jurisdiction